potatoeggy/eifueo/docs/sph3u7.md

 $$\vec{g}=\frac{\vec{F}_G}{m}$$

 !!! note
-    Only the distance between objects and the mass of the **body acting** on another affect gravitational field strength of the acting body.
+    Only the distance between the centre of mass of the objects and the mass of the **body acting** on another affect gravitational field strength of the acting body.

 <img src="/resources/images/grav-radial-lines.png" width=700>(Source: Kognity)</img>